Clinical-Genomics/cg/documentation/README.md

 Interface to LoqusDB.
 For loading observation counts from the analysis output.

-#### osticket
+#### freshdesk

-Internal app for opening tickets in SupportSystems.
-We use this mainly to link a ticket with the opening of an order for new samples/analyses.
+Freshdesk is a web-based customer support platform.
+We utilize its API primarily to manage and link support tickets with the initiation of orders for new samples or analyses.

 #### scoutapi